 Conversion is a lifelong process.
 To become converted is to have God’s thoughts—rather than carnal thoughts and emotions and desires.
 We must think like God!
 That is very difficult to accomplish, and a deep subject to think on.
 We must constantly grow in our conversion.
 Baptism is only the starting point.

 Here is how the Apostle Paul described it: “Testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ” (Acts 20:21).
-We know why we must have faith toward Jesus Christ: We must believe on and accept His sacrifice in order to be reconciled to God and to receive the Holy Spirit.
-But how deeply do we understand repentance toward God?
+Many people know why we must have faith toward Jesus Christ: We must believe on and accept His sacrifice in order to be reconciled to God and to receive the Holy Spirit.
+But how deeply do you understand repentance toward God?

 There are many great examples of repentance toward God in the Bible.
 One of the most lucid is that of David.